-PSY 415, 425 Practicum I, II (Also listed as SOW 415 and 425) 3 hours credit each
+PSY 415, 425 - Practicum I, II (Also listed as SOW 415 and 425)

 The student is placed in an agency offering human services to provide the opportunity to integrate classroom knowledge with practical experience.
 The practicum is combined with regular on-campus conferencing.
 The practicum setting is determined by the student's ultimate vocational aim.
 Pass/Fail.
 Prerequisites: PSY111, 211, 321, 351, 400, 2.5 GPA, Junior status and approval of faculty committee.
 Fall and Spring.